HFyilmaz/RAG_ENS491/README.md

 - docker compose up

 ### Things may get cached.
 So to have a fresh start you can use "docker compose build --no-cache"

+## For Ollama model setup

+### When containers are running
+- docker exec -it ollama ollama pull llama3.1
+- docker exec -it ollama ollama pull nomic-embed-text

+### To see pulled models
+- docker exec -it ollama ollama list